abubakar-kashif/abubakar-kashif/README.md

 ## Profile

-I am an Electrical Engineering undergraduate at the University of the Punjab, developing a strong foundation in programming, software development, data analysis, and engineering applications.
+I am an Electrical Engineering undergraduate at the University of the Punjab, developing a strong foundation in programming, software development, data analytics, and engineering applications.

-My work combines engineering concepts with software and practical data-driven solutions.
-I am particularly interested in how software and AI can be applied to engineering and real-world problems.
+My work combines engineering knowledge with software and data-driven problem solving.
+I enjoy building practical projects, analysing real-world data, and applying computational tools to technical problems.

-I learn through implementation — building projects, analysing data, solving programming problems, and continuously strengthening my technical foundations.
+My long-term direction is to combine electrical engineering with software and AI to develop practical solutions for engineering and real-world applications.

 ---